 March in Portland kicks off spring, after what always feels like a long winter.
-The worst of winter drizzle is almost over, spring is arriving and in three months it will be summer!
+The worst of winter drizzle is almost over (or snow, in some cases), spring is arriving and in three months it will be summer!
 March is also the last month of five months of heavy rain (November through March see about 5-7″ each!).
 So we’re beginning to see the light of spring in Portland.
 And with average highs in the mid 50s, it feels like things are warming up and can enjoy being outside for longer jaunts at a time.

 With more daylight, spring blossoms, and few crowds, March feels like a fresh start as things blossom and come back to life.
 So here’s more info about visiting Portland in March – weather, events and my favorite things to do in Portland at the start of spring!
 Jump to:

 Portland March Events

 With slightly more predictable weather, more daylight, and at least warming temperatures, the start of spring also sees more events.

 - Cherry Blossoms at Waterfront Park – While this isn’t an official event, it’s one of the most popular things to do in late March.
 Every year is slightly different, but mid-March to early April is usually the best time to view cherry blossoms.
 And not just downtown at Tom McCall Waterfront Park, but all around the city!